GabeCordo/cluster-tools/README.md

    # add $(go env GOPATH)/bin to your environment PATH

-   # generate global files used by the thread when run
+   # generate global files used by the thread when statistic
    cluster-tools init

    # validate cluster-tools installed correctly